Does Initializing a Disk Erase Data from It? All You Need to Know

 Approved by

-What is Initializing a Disk
+What is Disk Initialization

 Initialization is the process that applies partition tables to your disk so it can start (or “initialize”).